swiftlang/swift/docs/StdlibAPIGuidelines.rst

 * `Any` is used as a prefix to denote “type erasure,” e.g. `AnySequence<T>` wraps any sequence with element type `T`, conforms to `SequenceType` itself, and forwards all operations to the wrapped sequence.
-The specific type of the wrapped sequence is erased.
+When handling the wrapper, the specific type of the wrapped sequence is fully hidden.

 * `Custom` is used as a prefix for special protocols that will always be dynamically checked for at runtime and don't make good generic